Accredited Employer Work Visa for New Zealand

 Can I bring my family with me?

-Your family may not be included in your application.
-However, they may be able to apply separately based on their relationship to you (spouse and dependents).
-The type of visas they may apply for depends on the salary you are being offered.
+Your family may be able to apply separately based on their relationship to you (spouse and dependents).
+Their ability to secure a visa based on your relationship and the type of visas they may apply for depends on the salary you are being offered.
+There are very specific criteria relating to the principal applicant's offer of employment and their ability to support family visas depends on their remuneration and the skill level of the role offered.

 Note, this visa will not allow you to be self-employed; you may want to look into the Entrepreneur visa as an alternative option.
 Talk to us now to discuss your options!